If you are interested in participating, please sign up here to be notified when registration opens for the 2024 program.

 National Review Institute will once again offer this six-week virtual Burke to Buckley course so that our members anywhere can experience firsthand the program’s informative and engaging sessions led by world-class scholars and public intellectuals.
 Readings include selections from The Federalists Papers, Milton Friedman’s Capitalism and Freedom, and Edmund Burke’s Reflections on the Revolution in France.
 The syllabus for this program can be found here.

-Participants will meet via Zoom for a series of six weeknight seminars.
-These will take place on Wednesdays from May 26 to June 30 from 7:00 pm to 8:30 pm ET.
-Participants are expected to attend all six sessions and complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
+Participants will meet via Zoom for a series of six weeknight seminars and are expected to attend all six sessions as well as complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
 Sessions involve spirited conversations around each topic.
 Discussion leaders are all experts in their fields and consist of popular writers/speakers at National Review, faculty at universities, and leading thinkers at policy groups.

 Burke to Buckley 101 Syllabus